6 Reasons you need Better Career Planning

 2. Your livelihood depends on it.

 To have a job must never be underestimated.
 The COVID-19 Pandemic is proof of that.
 Millions of Australians have lost their jobs out of a global event that literally happened overnight.
 Work provides you with survival with the most basic of needs being shelter, food, water, clothing and safety.
 It pays your mortgage or rent, it pays for your child’s nappies, it pays for your first car, a relaxing holiday and the list goes on.
 Professor David Blustein in his book the psychology of working highlights more as to why having a job is so important, Getting a Job- Why it is so Important.
 The idea of having cradle to grave employment with one or two employers is dead and buried.

 What you prioritise is always your choice.
-Not prioritising Career Development & Career Planning in today’s world of work, however, does have consequences.
+Not prioritising Career Development & planning in today’s world of work, however, does have consequences.
 If you lose your job or your work situation changes (which by the way is guaranteed to happen), not being agile, resilient and career knowledgeable will have you scrabbling.

 You wish you had done something about it earlier when you were able to think with a clear & stress-free mind.